-(I) A description of the environmental monitoring program to provide data to evaluate disposal site performance including potential health and environmental impacts and the plan for taking corrective measures commensurate with any detected radionuclide if migration of radionuclides is indicated.
+(I) A description of the environmental monitoring program to provide data to evaluate potential health and environmental impacts and the plan for taking corrective measures if migration of radionuclides is indicated.

 (m) A description of the administrative procedures that the applicant will apply to control activities at the land disposal facility.